Harrison Campus Renovations, 2018-2020

 - Classroom specific portables meet classroom code requirements.

-- Portables house the Bookstore, Classrooms 240 & 241, Educational Talent Search, Faculty Offices, Library & Learning Services, Safety & Security, TRIO-SSS, and Veterans Resource Center.
+- Portables house the Bookstore, Classrooms 240 & 241, Educational Talent Search, Faculty Offices, Library, Safety & Security, Compliance, and Veterans Resource Center.

-- Heating units disconnected throughout the main building.
+- Heating units are disconnected throughout the main building to allow for the installation of new internal climate control systems.

-- Air Conditioning and Air Handler Circulating Units disconnected in the main building, except for 278-292 (CTE and Welding areas).
+- Air Conditioning and Air Handler Circulating Units are disconnected in the main building, except for Rooms 278-292 (CTE, Learning Services, and Welding Lab) to allow for the installation of new internal climate control systems.

 - Please consider this change as you select your workplace wardrobe.